-On this page you can get to know more about the Kennesaw State University faculty who will be leading your Civic Engagement Institute.
+On this page you can get to know more about the Kennesaw State University faculty and staff who will be leading your Civic Engagement Institute.

 Dr. Lance Askildson